ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 The first determination Clarity makes is whether it has arrived at the root node or not.
-If it happens to be at the root node, it can go no further in the tree, so it looks for a measurement subject amongst the children of the root node, if any.
+If it happens to be at the root node, it can go no further in the tree, so it looks for a measurement subject (noun) amongst the children of the root node, if any.

 If a verb is encountered when navigating the parse tree, a check is made on the dependency for the verb token.
 If it is "nsubj", meaning the nominal